alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 - **Non Refundable BAR BB (20.43%)**
 - **Early - 21 days (11.83%)**

 Slightly more than half of all reservations in this group are made with a fully flexible rate, showing a strong preference for flexibility.
-However, one in five guests still opts for non-refundable options, indicating price sensitivity.
-Combined, early rates are used in nearly 17% of bookings, showing some planning ahead.
+However, one in five guests still opts for non-refundable options, indicating some price sensitivity.
+Combined, early rates are used in nearly 17% of bookings, showing some planning ahead as well.

 #### **Age Group 45:**